katharinekowalyshyn/multilingual-p600-llms/README.md

 # multilingual-gardenpath-llms

 This project is designed to generate and evaluate multilingual garden path sentences using large language models (LLMs).
 It is organized in three main parts:
-1. **Dataset Generation**: Automatically generate a dataset of garden path sentences in multiple languages using an LLM.
+1. **Dataset Generation**: Automatically generate datasets of garden path sentences in multiple languages using an LLM.
 2. **P600 Sentence Processing**: Process and classify P600 sentences for grammaticality using LLMs.
 3. **LLM Evaluation**: (Planned) Evaluate how well LLMs understand and process these sentences.